Skip to content

 Purpose

-The python script magic_bitten_file.py lets you insert the magic bytes of certain file types of your choosing to be inserted at the beginning of a malicious file (such as a webshell).
-The file then can be uploaded on a vulnerable web server bypassing any file content checks and executed.
+The Python script magic_bitten_file.py allows you to insert magic bytes of selected file types at the beginning of a malicious file (such as a webshell).
+This enables the file to bypass file content checks when uploaded to a vulnerable web server, allowing it to be executed.

 Usage